K1DV5/docal/README.md

 - Free software: MIT license

-doCal is a tool that can be used to send calculations that are written in python to Word or LaTeX documents.
+docal is a tool that can be used to send calculations that are written in python to Word or LaTeX documents.
 It evaluates equations in a separate python script from the document and replaces hashtags in the document that indicate where the calculations should be with the results